right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 level off just slightly above hers.
 This illustrates that you should never put her down out of anger, meanness, or fear.
 Simply keeping a moderate level of sexual tension and making her focus on you makes this line stay above hers.
 Also notice that when you walk up, her value is above yours.

 This is the number one place where men get fear and anxiety for no reason.
 Most guys will see a woman and immediately launch into the thought cycle of "What opener do I use?" and keep running it over in their heads until they have either made the woman freaked out from staring, or she has left the area.
 Don't let this happen to you.
 The only reason men have so much fear around this is because they think that this one woman will somehow either reject them and go tell every other woman on the planet, or if they aren't able to get her, there won't be another one like her in ten thousand years.
 When you approach and go into the FOCUS stage, you must understand that she is only one single woman and there are hundreds more within only miles of you that you will be able to get as soon as you are finished with her.
 There really is no possible way that anything bad can come of approaching a woman.
-You will still feel the fear

----

-# CHASE HUGHES

-of approach, but you must keep going, because the only way to eradicate it is to get as many as you can over with.
+You will still feel the fearof approach, but you must keep going, because the only way to eradicate it is to get as many as you can over with.

 When you approach a woman, you must be more important than anything else going on.
 Walk as if you are going to walk right by her, but stop as if something has just occurred to you and keep your body in the direction you were walking.
 Don't turn your body into hers just yet.
 She will earn that privilege.
 When you speak to her, speak in a resonating voice.
 A voice with lots of vibration and resonance is the one you're looking for.
 Don't concentrate too much on volume.

 Right now, put your hand on your chest and say "ninety- nine."
 You can make a good vibration without making your voice too deep.
 Keep it the same tone you normally use, but increase that vibration you feel in your chest.
 When you feel the vibration the strongest, this is your real voice.
 The one you would have if society didn't tell you to be quiet and submissive so you don't piss anybody off.

 Girls get approached, whistled at, stared at, complimented on ridiculous things, and asked lame questions all the time.
-The frequency with which most good-looking women get approached would shock
+The frequency with which most good-looking women get approached would shockyou.

----

-# THE PASSPORT

-you.
 So, when you approach, you need to immediately distinguish yourself from the multitude of other boring, ass-kissing guys who have been hitting on her since she was probably 16.
 Here's the secret.
 The first thing in her head when a guy walks up is that you are going to be one of those other morons.
 So, to combat this, you'll use an old sales technique called limiting the product.
 Tell her you only have a second, 'cause you have to be somewhere soon, but you need a quick opinion on something.
 Remember not to say the words "ladies" or "girls," like some kind of weird player guy.
 Use "hey, guys" or just plain "hey."
 This combo has worked for my students for five years, and they've never gone out without this powerful tool.

 During this phase, you will approach the group and will encounter some resistant body language and maybe a little verbal resistance.
 As far as they are concerned, you are just one of the thousands of men who will hit on them this year alone.
 Before you speak, you will be judged.
 You will demonstrate AMG body language, and completely control the conversation for about one minute and cause them to realize who you actually are.
-As you start to do this, you'll notice their

----

-# CHASE HUGHES

-body language starting to slowly face into you, their attention coming to focus on you, and the overall mood of the group will lighten and become more humorous.
+As you start to do this, you'll notice theirbody language starting to slowly face into you, their attention coming to focus on you, and the overall mood of the group will lighten and become more humorous.
 You will start to hear giggles and positive laughs, and you will see a change in the acceptance posture of the group.
 YOU did this.
 When you address the whole group, you can create a focal level that is astonishing as long as you keep volume and authority in your voice.
 Fun comes next.
 Do not go directly into a group of women and approach the one girl you want and talk only to her.
 This will ruin the interaction from the start.
 While this is a safe bet, it IS possible to just reach out, grab a girl out of a group of girls, and pull her to you so that all you have to do is talk to her, but this level of game will require a bit of practice.

 Now it's time for your question.
 We have plenty of samples in the toolbox here, but the trick to making up your own is that it fits three requirements:

 1. It doesn't make her have to do any super deep thinking to come up with an answer.
 It should be a yes or no answer, or have very little thought involved in order to answer you.
 2. It should be interesting.
-Noth-

----

-# THE PASSPORT

-ing boring is going to score you any points for attaining focus.
+Noth-ing boring is going to score you any points for attaining focus.
 It should involve celebrities, relationships, movies, or a current event.
 3. It should involve women, relationships, metaphysical subjects, or something from childhood.
 A good way to give your approach a little more authenticity is to have a friend text a bunch of questions to you on your phone and keep the messages in your inbox.
 When you approach, have the phone out with the message displayed and act as though you just received the text message.